Go to main content

 F. Petiteville

-War is an expression of organized violence from which civilian populations can rarely escape.
-The mass slaughter of civilians in war is prohibited by the traditional ethic of "just war" and by international humanitarian law.
+War is an expression of organized violence that civilian populations can rarely escape.
+The extensive killing of civilians in wars is prohibited by the traditional "just war ethics" and by international humanitarian law.
 However, this controversial issue often remains theoretical.
-It becomes less abstract when it is supported by images, photos and documentaries that are widely disseminated in all contemporary wars.
-This course, consisting of 9 sessions, is based precisely on the hypothesis that visual emotions are necessary to become aware of the fundamental immorality of violent acts targeting civilians during war.
-Sessions are based on the collective viewing (students and teacher in class) of documentaries on major contemporary wars: Vietnam, Bosnia, Iraq, Afghanistan, Syria, Ukraine and Gaza.
-Each case study is first introduced by the teacher to provide a geopolitical context.
-This is followed by a teacher-led debate on the arguments of just war theory and international humanitarian law.
+It becomes less abstract when based on images, photos, and documentaries that are widely disseminated in all contemporary wars.
+This 9-session course is precisely based on the assumption that visual emotions are necessary to realize the fundamental immorality of violent acts targeting civilians during war.
+The sessions are based on the collective watching (students and the professor in class) of documentaries about major contemporary wars: Vietnam, Bosnia, Iraq, Afghanistan, Syria, Ukraine, and Gaza.
+Each case study is first introduced by the professor in order to provide its geopolitical context.
+Afterwards, the viewing of the documentary is followed by a debate led by the professor over the arguments of just war theory and international humanitarian law.

 P. Droz-Vincent